 Sleep has been on my mind quite a bit over the past few weeks.
 Between travelling and time-zone shifts and staying up a little too late this summer (oops), I’ve definitely been experiencing a bit of sleep deprivation.

-Proper sleep helps keep our appetite and inflammation levels in check, promotes cognitive function and enables our bodies to heal, regenerate and reduce stress.
+Proper sleep helps keep out appetite and inflammation levels in check, promotes cognitive function, reduces stress, and enables our tissues and cells to heal and regenerate.

 1. Maintain Consistent Sleep Schedule